 But you don’t necessarily need to work with large banks.
 To compete with the “too big to fail” banks, smaller banks have gotten creative.
 For example, the CDARS program allows CD investors to make large deposits (above FDIC limits) at a small institution and enjoy full FDIC coverage by spreading funds out among several banks.

 Although the view is not necessarily mainstream, there are some who believe that smaller institutions (that are not too-big-to-fail) are the safest places to keep your money.
 The concern is that large financial institutions, such as global banks, take on significantly more risk than small community credit unions.
 If they were to fall on hard times, some fear that those institutions would take funds from your account to meet other obligations.

 That occurrence is not likely, and there are other forms of “bail-ins” that banks can use before they dip into your personal account and seize your savings.
 That said, anything is possible, and we don’t know what we don’t know about the future.
 If you want to be especially cautious, it might (or might not) make sense to plan for these types of events.

 If you’re concerned about a robbery, be aware that most robberies go unnoticed by the majority of customers.
 Even bank employees might not know about a robbery in progress until after the event ends.
-Plus, theft is increasingly moving online, and you are often protected from errors and fraud—as long as you report problems quickly.
+Theft is increasingly moving online, and you are often protected from errors and fraud—as long as you report problems quickly.

 If you ever are involved in a robbery, don’t try to be a hero.
 Banks can insure against funds lost in a robbery.

 Feel free to ask any bank you’re thinking of working with what kind of coverage is in place before you open an account.